Lexia UK Limited

 11.8.6. notify the Customer without undue delay on becoming aware of a Personal Data breach;

 11.8.7.
+By agreeing to these terms and conditions, the Customer permits Lexia to appoint or engage sub-processors (a general written authorisation for the purposes of Article 28(2) of the GDPR).
 Lexia shall be entitled to engage sub-processors and shall notify the Customer of such sub-processors.
 The Customer shall be entitled to object to any sub-processor being appointed but Lexia reserves the right to engage such sub-processor if it is reasonable in the circumstances to do so.
 Lexia shall ensure that any contract that it enters into with any sub-processor shall contain provisions equivalent to those provided in this clause 11.8 and clause 11.9; and

 11.8.8. at the written direction of the Customer, delete or return Personal Data and copies thereof to the Customer on termination of the agreement unless required by Applicable Law to store the Personal Data.